What is the school inspection process and why is it important?

 Preventive maintenance checklists can play a role in easing school inspections

-Pre-Inspection checklists can also be created by facilities maintenance software that can become a part of routine maintenance practices.
+Pre-Inspection checklists can be created by facility maintenance software; these lists can then become a part of routine maintenance practices.
 Checklists can provide a path to assuring certification.
-Types of things to list on a checklist for an inspection report include:
+Some items to include on a checklist for an inspection report are:

 - Building and grounds – classroom conditions, lighting, roofing, toilet and locker room facilities, ventilation and HVAC, playground equipment